baagaard-usgs/geomodelgrids/docs/overview/features.md

 # Features

-* Store georeferenced models composed of an arbitrary number of blocks of uniform resolution.
+* Store models in any georeferenced coordinate system composed of an arbitrary number of blocks of uniform resolution.

 * Model domains need not be aligned with the x and y axes of the geographic projection.